ky4ds/ky4ds.github.io/_posts/2021-06-16-two-band-trapped-dipole-calculator.markdown

 <script id="mathjs-script" async src="/assets/js/npm/mathjs/math.js"></script>
 <script id="scratchpad" async src="/assets/js/custom/two-band-dipole-calc.js"></script>

-Prefilled with values to calculate a 17/20m trapped dipole, with loading removing only 2% of antenna length.
+This is a calculator to assist with designing a two band shortened trap dipole.
+Prefilled values are for a 17/20m trapped dipole, with loading removing only 2% of antenna length.

 Inner Frequency in MHz (higher frequency)